-Emergency escape lighting can be both 'maintained', i.e. on all the time, or 'non-maintained' which only operates when the normal lighting fails.
+Emergency escape lighting can be both 'maintained', i.e. on all the time, or 'nonmaintained' which only operates when the normal lighting fails.
 Systems or individual lighting units (luminaires) are designed to operate for durations of between one and three hours.
-In practice, the three-hour design is the most popular and can help with maintaining limited continued use of your premises during a power failure (other than in an emergency situation).
+In practice, the three-hour design is the most popular and can help with maintaining limited continued use of the premises during a power failure (other than in an emergency situation).

-Figure 57: Luminaires
+Figure 54: Luminaires